 According to a

-If a person is concerned about how PrEP will affect their choice of hormonal contraception, they should speak with a healthcare professional.
+If a person is concerned about how PrEP will affect their choice of hormonal contraception, they can speak with a healthcare professional.

 If a person has not undergone an orchidectomy or vasectomy, they will need to use contraceptives for penetrative vaginal sex with a partner who could become pregnant and is not using contraceptives.

-It is important to note that gender-affirming hormonal therapy is not effective as a contraceptive.
+It is important to note that gender-affirming hormone therapy is not effective as a contraceptive.
 This includes:

 - gonadotropin-releasing hormone (GnRH)